 Kombi’s and Shuttles

-Apart from the T5 vans VW also produces the T5 Kombi and the T5 Shuttle.
+Apart from the basic Transporter vans VW also produces the Kombi and the Shuttle models.
 The Kombi is more family orientated with back windows and a second row of seats.
 The Shuttle is a small mini bus configuration with additional rows of seats as well as the back windows.
 Both these versions have the tailgate as opposed to the barn doors.
 (See below.)
 Again, these are worth considering for a few reasons.
 They are generally higher specced vehicles with options such as cruise control, leather, alloy wheels and colour coding.
 They will not have had a ‘rough’ builders life.
 They already have back windows which means that you won’t have to put back windows in as part of your conversion.
+They sometimes have two sliding doors which can be a pro and a con depending on what type of conversion you are looking at.
 Lastly they will have additional rows of seats which can sell for a reasonable amount of money on the second hand market.
 For example a rear seat from a Kombi (which will generally be removed for a conversion) can sell for around £400.

 Our recommendation: 140 BHP.